oldhorizons/counterpilot_pupil_tracking/README.md

 # Need more info
 - where are the cameras? what angle will the face be at? how much of the face will be visible?
+- what kind of Rpi will we be using? x64 architecture? (please)
+- what kind of camera? communication protocol?
 - headset/brainwave implementation. check emails for SDK access

 # At the end
 - Code cleanup.
 Remove comments and unnecessary memory bloat.

 # SETTING UP THE OS: RASPBERRY PI OS
 1. Run setup as normal.
 I'm using this image https://www.raspberrypi.com/software/